 There are several types of furnace filters on the market.
 It can be confusing, so ask one of our MB Heating & Cooling heating, ventilation, and air conditioning (HVAC) professionals which filter type would work best for your Illinois home and situation.
 The most common types are:

-• Fiberglass, disposable––most common type of filter, only traps the largest particles, doesn’t aid your indoor air quality or if you suffer from allergies or asthma, least expensive, replaced monthly.
+- Fiberglass, disposable – the most common type of filter- only traps the largest particles, doesn’t aid your indoor air quality, or if you suffer from allergies or asthma, it’s the least expensive and is replaced monthly.

-• Pleated, disposable––very popular type of filter, made from polyester or cotton paper, traps smaller particles like spores and mites, very affordable, replaced monthly.
+- Pleated, disposable – a very popular type of filter made from polyester or cotton paper that traps smaller particles like spores and mites.
+It is very affordable and replaced monthly.

-• Electrostatic, disposable––constructed with self-charging electrostatic paper or cotton fibers, traps small particles, good choice if you have pets or smokers, not overly costly, price increases if custom size needed.
+- Electrostatic, disposable – constructed with self-charging electrostatic paper or cotton fibers, trap small particles, a good choice if you have pets or smokers, not overly costly, price increases if the custom size is needed.

-• Electrostatic, permanent––constructed with self-charging electrostatic fibers, traps small particles, good choice if you have pets or smokers, machine-washable permanent filter, higher initial cost but can last eight to 10 years.
+- Electrostatic, permanent – constructed with self-charging electrostatic fibers, traps small particles, a good choice if you have pets or smokers, machine-washable permanent filter, higher initial cost but can last eight to 10 years.

-• High-efficiency pleated––constructed from 4-inch to five-inch pleated synthetic cotton, traps the smallest particles, attaches to metal grid to help stop leaks, good choice for those with autoimmune diseases or respiratory issues, commonly used in hospitals, more costly, not available for all HVAC systems.
+- High-efficiency pleated – constructed from 4-inch to five-inch pleated synthetic cotton, traps the smallest particles, attaches to the metal grid to help stop leaks, good choice for those with autoimmune diseases or respiratory issues, commonly used in hospitals, more costly, not available for all HVAC systems.

 Just as there are different types of filters, there are different sizes as well.
-The size is pretty much dictated by your furnace.
+Your furnace size pretty much dictates the filter size.

 If you’ve noticed the measurements on your filter’s box, you’ll see it’s sized by thickness/depth, height, and length.
-The most common thickness is 1 inch and second runner up is the 4 inch.
+The most common thickness is 1 inch, and the second runner-up is the 4 inch.

 While a filter with a higher MERV rating will most definitely catch more dust and pollutants, it can be so thick that it impedes your furnace’s airflow, which can lead to a whole other host of issues.
 It’s best to check with one of our HVAC professionals to determine the appropriate MERV value you should use with your furnace.